 Montpelier Surgery regrets that it is not at present able to register new patients.

 New GP Joining Surgery

-We would like to welcome Dr Findlay who joins the surgery on Monday 2nd July 2018 as a salaried GP.
-All at the surgery wish her the all the best.
+We would like to welcome Dr Findlay who joined the surgery on Monday 2nd July 2018.

 General Data Protection Regulation May 2018